tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 public_key:

-: The delegated credential's public key which is an encoded SubjectPublicKeyInfo {{!RFC5280}}.
+: The delegated credential's public key, which is an encoded SubjectPublicKeyInfo {{!RFC5280}}.

 scheme: